Skin checks that work around construction schedules

 03

-“We couldn't get blokes off site for a skin check — now they do it from the smoko shed.”
+“We couldn't get blokes off site for a skin check — now they do it from the smoko shed and it goes straight to the doc.”

 See how Flare fits your sun safety program.